Contact Centre Future Trends: 2023 and Beyond

 Next Best Action

-A hugely significant trend for contact centres worldwide, implemented correctly, Next Best Action (NBA) has the potential to transform contact centre efficiency, outcomes and best practices.
+A hugely significant trend for contact centres worldwide is Next Best Action (NBA) which has the potential to revolutionise contact centre efficiency, outcomes and best practices.
 NBA utilises AI, machine learning (ML) and pre-configured business rules to suggest to contact centre agents the next steps they should take when dealing with a specific customer.

 Software now has the capacity to dynamically guide contact centre agents based on what a specific customer is asking for, before suggesting the next best action to take with that customer.

-As a result, the future for contact centres looks set to revolve around their ability to analyse calls in real-time and obtain an enhanced understanding of their customers.
-Improvements in both these areas are helping to facilitate the prompting of actions to agents, thereby allowing them to determine the direction they need to take with customers in real-time.
+As a result, the future for contact centres looks set to revolve around their ability to analyse calls in real-time and achieve a deeper understanding of their customers.
+Improvements in both these areas are facilitating the prompting of actions to agents, so they know the direction they need to take with customers in real-time.

 With NBA, contact centres can begin the process of transforming the service they provide by: